-Invasive aspergillosis is a serious fungal infection caused by Aspergillus species and kills more than half of a million people each year worldwide.
-(REF)(REF)(REF).
-Aspergillus invades the lungs of immunocompromised patients and can spread to the bloodstream and other key organs leading to a high mortality rate of 30-80% (REF).
+Invasive aspergillosis is a serious fungal infection caused by Aspergillus species that kills more than half of a million people each year worldwide.
+Aspergillus invades the lungs of immunocompromised patients and can spread to the bloodstream and other key organs leading to a high mortality rate of 30 to 80%.

 Current treatment guidelines recommend the use of azoles as the initial first-line therapy.
-However, patients face unsatisfactory clinical outcomes, with resistance to the standard of care, voriconazole, that can be as high as 20% (REF) and require long treatment durations.
-Current therapies also often exhibit drug-drug interactions, and the recent emergence of azole resistant A. fumigatus, one of the major causes of aspergillosis is increasingly becoming a clinical concern worldwide.
-Currently, aspergillosis cases are becoming an increasing problem among patients in the intensive care unit (ICU) suffering from COVID-19 (REF)”
+However, patients face unsatisfactory clinical outcomes, with resistance to the standard of care, voriconazole, that can be as high as 20% and require long treatment durations.
+Current therapies also often exhibit drug-drug interactions, and the recent emergence of azole resistant A. fumigatus — one of the major causes of aspergillosis — is increasingly becoming a clinical concern worldwide.
+Currently, aspergillosis cases are a rapidly growing problem among patients in the intensive care unit suffering from COVID-19.